-2. You may pay a 1-time fee of $99 for Damage Protection Insurance that covers any damage to the condo and the car up to $3,000.
+2. You may pay a 1-time fee of $99 for Damage Protection Insurance that covers damage to the condo up to $3,000.

-Keys: Carolina will give you 2 sets of keys for the condo.
-Each set has 2 keys, 1 for the front door, 1 for the walkway gate which leads from the southwest end of the Colina complex to the Marina drive (along the small creek).
-FYI: Don’t lose the keys.
-If you do, security measures dictate we have to change the locks.
-And it’s not cheap.
+Keys: Carolina will give you 2 keys for the condo front door.
+FYI: Don't lose the keys.
+If you do, security measures dictate we must change the locks.
+And it's not cheap.
 Parts, labor for all are $190.

 Eating in or out: There is a full kitchen in the condo if you want to eat in.
 We've stocked a supply of common condiments and spices.
 There is a barbecue grill about 100 paces away at the pool area.
 If you plan on eating in, have our driver take you to the AutoMercado grocery store on your way in.
 It's a modern grocery store and has a good selection of food items.